As energy prices rise through the roof, learning how to save energy at home has never been more important.

-'LED bulbs use a fraction of the electricity compared to normal bulbs,' explains Holly.
-'Most LEDs use at least 75 per cent less energy, saving you a huge amount on your bill.'
+'LED bulbs use a fraction of the electricity compared to normal bulbs,' explains Holly Herbert, property expert from webuyanyhouse.co.uk.
+'Most LEDs use at least 75% less energy, saving you a huge amount on your bill.'

-One way in which EVERYONE (both owners and renters) can save cash is by doing one simple thing with our appliances – and it could save some of us hundreds of pounds.
+One way in which everyone (both owners and renters) can save energy and cash is by doing one simple thing with our appliances – and it could save some of us hundreds of pounds.
 This simple thing is switching off unused appliances and devices in our homes.

-While the average UK household could be wasting £140 a year through their Phantom Load, across the UK savings of almost £4 billion can be made if we all switch of things collectively.
+While the average UK household could be wasting £140 a year through their Phantom Load, across the UK savings of almost £4 billion can be made if we all switch off things collectively.

 Time for a cuppa?
-Stop filling the kettle up to the brim – and don't be one of the 23 per cent that re-boils the kettle.
-Boiling more water than necessary each time could set you back £36 a year, based on calculations from the Energy Saving Trust.
+Stop filling the kettle up to the brim – and don't be one of the 23% that re-boils the kettle.
+Boiling more water than necessary each time could save you £13 year, based on calculations from the Energy Saving Trust.

 Make sure you put the lid on saucepans so your food cooks quicker, and turn off the heat on the stove a few minutes before you're ready.
 Don't worry, things will keep cooking under the residual heat, and this will save energy little and often.

-Finally, make sure you always match the size of the cooking ring to the size of the saucepan, to avoid wasting energy by heating the air.
+Finally, make sure you always match the size of the cooking ring to the size of the saucepan, to save energy rather than simply heating the air.

 Next, a clever shower room idea.
-According to npower, four in five of us (81 per cent) believe showers use less water than baths.
+According to npower, four in five of us (81%) believe showers use less water than baths.
 Yet your power shower could be drenching you with 50 litres of water more than you'd put a bath.

-Modern shower heads use current-limiting technology to save up to 40 per cent water usage, while showering under normal water pressure.
+Modern shower heads use current-limiting technology to save up to 40% water usage, while showering under normal water pressure.
 So if you're sick of the drip, drip, drip from your old, limescale encrusted shower head, now's the time to ditch it.
 This will cost you around £20-£40, but will save you in the long run.

-As part of a government scheme all energy supplies now install smart meters, at no extra cost, to help you keep track on what you are spending.
-Monitoring your daily household usage will help your be mindful of energy consumption – helping reduce how much we use and therefore costs.
+As part of a government scheme all energy supplies now install smart meters, at no extra cost, to help you keep track of what you are spending.
+Monitoring your daily household usage will help you be mindful of energy consumption – helping with how to save energy in homes and the resulting costs.

 If you're on a waiting list and need a quick fix to start reading your usage, you can buy independent readers.
 There's an initial outlay, but you'll soon start saving because of it.